 For example, assume that for a calendar year plan, a plan sponsor elects to apply the 15-year amortization schedule under § 430(c)(8) of the Code for shortfall amortization bases for the 2019 plan year, which lowers the plan's minimum required contribution for 2019 and increases the amount of excess contributions for that plan year.
 Assume further that the plan's funding target as of the beginning of the 2020 plan year is below the threshold for use of the prefunding balance or funding standard carryover balance for the 2020 plan year under § 430(f)(3)(C).
 In that case, although the plan sponsor could elect to add the additional excess contributions to the prefunding balance, the plan sponsor would then not be able to use that addition to the prefunding balance toward the 2020 minimum required contribution.
-Instead, the plan sponsor may elect to redesignate the excess contributions for the 2020 plan year as contributions for the 2020 plan year.
+Instead, the plan sponsor may elect to redesignate the excess contributions made in 2020 that were originally designated for the 2019 plan year as contributions for the 2020 plan year.